-No photos or videos would ever do justice to the Icelandic magic that sparkled under the soft and low-hanging winter sun at the enchanted Jökulsárlón Glacier Lake and Diamond Beach.
+No photos or videos would ever do justice to the Icelandic magic that sparkled under the soft and low-hanging winter sun – that morning at the enchanted Jökulsárlón Glacier Lake and Diamond Beach.

 It’s breathtaking.
 It’s magical.
 It’s out of this world.

-Our guide highly recommended that we start our morning at the black sand beach between the glacier lake and the Atlanthic ocean.
-He said it’s a real pity for people to come to Jökulsárlón and overlook the Diamond Beach that’s literally just a stone throw away.
+Our guide highly recommended that we start our morning from the black sand beach standing between the glacier lake and the Atlanthic ocean.
+He said it’s a real pity that some people would come to Jökulsárlón and overlook the black sand beach (also known as the Diamond Beach) that’s literally just a stone throw away.

 I was intrigued.

 First of all, what’s so special about this black sand beach?
 Haven’t we seen enough black sand beach already?
 Secondly, why is it called the Diamond Beach?

 My brain couldn’t cope when my eyes reported that there were chunks of…diamonds! wait, ice! wait, glacier!… scattered along the sandy beach.

 It was one of the most surreal sights that I had ever seen.